Daniel Germain

 Daniel Germain, CM CQ MSM (born 1964) is a Canadian philanthropist.
 He is president and founder of the Breakfast Club of Canada, a Canadian charity that promotes and assists the establishment and maintenance of school breakfast programs in Canada.
 The Breakfast Club provides more than 48 million breakfasts every year to more than 250,000 students in over 1,900 schools across Canada.

+Daniel is an Order of Canada recipient and Member of the Advisory Council for the Order of Canada.

 Background

 Born in Verdun, Quebec, his parents broke up when he was young and he spent much of his childhood in foster care.
 Struggling in school, he dropped out and spent his late teens and early 20s as a smalltime drug dealer, before resolving to change his life after getting arrested and spending some time in jail in the late 1980s.

 He joined a Canadian International Development Agency relief program to Mexico, and participated in 60 aid trips to Mexico and Haiti over the next five years.
+Daniel has 3 children.